 Archdale is a somewhat small city located in the state of North Carolina.
 With a population of 11,564 people and three constituent neighborhoods, Archdale is the 75th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Archdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Archdale is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Archdale who work in office and administrative support (21.04%), sales jobs (10.08%), and management occupations (5.97%).
+Archdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Archdale is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Archdale who work in office and administrative support (20.90%), management occupations (8.16%), and sales jobs (7.16%).

-The citizens of Archdale are slightly less educated than the national average of 21.84% for the average city or town: 14.57% of adults in Archdale have a bachelor's degree or advanced degree
+The percentage of adults in Archdale who are college-educated is close to the national average for all communities of 21.84%: 17.47% of the adults in Archdale have a bachelor's degree or advanced degree.

 The most common language spoken in Archdale is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Vietnamese.